 The dry good side of the pantry in 2018.

 and the dish pantry side.
-Of course, the pantry looks different after we stenciled the walls for the makeover in 2018, but the baskets and the glass jars?
+Of course, the pantry looks different after we stenciled the walls as part of the kitchen makeover, but the baskets and the glass jars?
 They haven’t changed since 2014 save for adding new tags and labels.

 You’ll find the same thing with the refrigerator too.
 This is 2015,

 2016, 2017, 2018.
 And yes, we’re still using the same baskets.

 I share this with you because there seems to be a misconception sometimes that you have to use the top of the line baskets and matching clear containers in order to keep your pantry and refrigerator organized.

 It’s not true though.
 Most of these baskets were bought on sale with coupons from big box and craft supply stores in January and July.
 One I even found at an estate sale.
 The glass containers were all picked up at a big box stores as well.

 In the first week of January, we started the 52 Weeks to a Simplified and Organized Home Challenge and while the pantry and refrigerator were fairly organized, I took the opportunity to work on things I had let go a bit since the holidays.
 I used the same technique I used way back in 2014 when our pantry and refrigerator were out of control given this method is tried and true some 5 years later.

 A Look at the Easiest Way to Organize the Pantry and the Refrigerator…

 - Work in zones starting with the pantry.